datascaled/statamic-fathom-stats/README.md

 This addon provides the following widgets:

 - Pageviews
-- Views per device
+- Visitors per device
-- Views per page
+- Visitors per page
+- Average duration on site
 - Footer

+## There's more 🚀

+- Fully translateable
+- Each widget is optional
+- Each widget allows a custom amount of days

 ## How to Install